 Located inside the historic Officer’s Club in the Presidio, Arguello serves up straightforward Californian-Mexican classics such as chile verde, shrimp ceviche, and cheese and poblano tamales in a refined atmosphere.
 The menu is centered around the outdoor comal (griddle) on Arguello’s heated patio, where fresh corn tortillas are made every day.
 Toast with a craft cocktail to California history and the restaurant's namesake — Luis Antonio Arguello, a commander in the Presidio in the early 19th century and the onetime governor of Alta California.

 This Mission restaurant from chef Val Cantu is truly a hidden gem.
 Cantu's cuisine pays homage to his Mexican roots and culinary traditions, while reflecting his ethos as a chef who is always innovating and pushing.
-The tasting menu is as beautiful as it is delicious, and a fun twist is that you never know what’s coming—the menu isn’t presented until the end.
+The tasting menu is as beautiful as it is delicious, and you never know what’s coming—the menu isn’t presented until the end.
 Other twists: there are white tablecloths and refined service, but the vibe is urban, with distinctive artwork and a cheeky soundtrack.
-The dining room itself is also stylish and a pleasure to dine in.
-Have beverage director Charlotte Randolph manage the pairings for you since you won’t know what dishes are coming next—kind of like Cantu’s ever-evolving cooking, it keeps you coming back to read the next chapter.
+Let loose and elt beverage director Charlotte Randolph manage the pairings.

-Mexican and vegan are not terms you would expect to sidle up against each other in a restaurant concept, but Gracias Madre has not only married the ideas, it's done so with spectacular success.
-Antojitos (street food-inspired starter snacks) such as grilled potato-masa gorditas topped with salsa verde and cashew cream, and sweet potato and caramelized onion quesadillas topped with cashew cheese and pumpkin-seed salsa are full of piquant flavor and meaty textures, and don't suffer in the least from their lack of animal ingredients.
-Main plates such as nopales (prickly pear cactus) topped with pico de gallo and cashew cheese, accompanied by black beans, rice and handmade tortillas, and an heirloom masa tamale stuffed with seasonal veggies will leave you satisfied and possibly rethinking your preconceived notions of vegan food.
-Desserts are also excellent, especially the peach cobbler.
+At this vegan Mexican spot, antojitos (street food-inspired starter snacks) such as grilled potato-masa gorditas topped with salsa verde and cashew cream, and sweet potato and caramelized onion quesadillas topped with cashew cheese and pumpkin-seed salsa are full of piquant flavor and meaty textures, and don't suffer in the least from their lack of animal ingredients.
+Main plates such as nopales topped with pico de gallo and cashew cheese, accompanied by black beans, rice and handmade tortillas, and an heirloom masa tamale stuffed with seasonal veggies will leave you satisfied and possibly rethinking your preconceived notions of vegan food.

 House-made tortillas and sauces are the foundation for Padrecito's ever-changing, seasonal menu.
 Traditional Mexican dishes, made using ingredients from the restaurant's sister farm in Sonoma County, range from several types of ceviche and chilaquiles to delectable tacos made with goat barbacoa.
-Don't forget to admire Padrecito's eclectic decor which includes classic Mexican movie posters, vintage photos and Day of the Dead masks.
+Don't forget to admire Padrecito's eclectic decor which includes classic Mexican movie posters, vintage photos and Dia de los Muertos masks.